 Microwaves are all about conveniently and quickly heating up food, and our final metric focuses on the latter.
 We heated up a set amount of water in a beaker in each model for 30 seconds, and compared the temperature rise between to determine scores.
 This metric made up 10% of the overall score.
 You can see how speedy the models were in the chart below.

 The speediest model of the bunch, the Panasonic NN-SU696S, earned the top score of 7 out of 10 in this metric.
 This model boosted the temperature of 250 mL of water about 37°F in 30 seconds.

-Next were the Panasonic NN-SD745S and the Kenmore, both earning a 6 out of 10.
-These models increased the water temperature by 36°F and 35°F respectively.
+Next were the hOmeLabs, the Panasonic NN-SD745S, and the Kenmore, all earning a 6 out of 10.
+These models increased the water temperature by 35°F, 36°F and 35°F respectively.

-Following these, the LG, Oster, Sharp, and Westinghouse all did about average, meriting a 5 out of 10.
-The Oster and the Westinghouse drove a 34°F temperature increase in the water, just a hair better than the 33°F created by the LG and the Sharp.
+Following these, the LG and the Westinghouse all did about average, meriting a 5 out of 10.
+The Westinghouse drove a 34°F temperature increase in the water, just a hair better than the 33°F created by the LG.

 It can be difficult to find the perfect product.
 Hopefully, this review can alleviate that pain and help you find the model that best suits your needs and your budget.

 — David Wise and Austin Palmer